Anthonotha fragrans

 Anthonotha fragrans is a medium to large sized tree commonly found in the rainforest environments of West and Central Africa; it belongs to the Fabaceae family.
 Its sapwood exudes a white to creamy exudate.

 Description

 The species can reach 45 meters tall and up to 1.3 meters in diameter.
-Leaves are paripinnately compound, with 2-5 pairs of leaflets per pinnae, stipules detaches at an early stage, petiole ranges between 0.5 and 1.5 cm long but can reach 4 cm in length; leaf-blade is elliptic to oblong in outline, its cross-section is terete shaped, the thick petiolule is 3–7 mm long, adaxial surface is glabrous while the lower surface is covered with appressed, dense, brown hairs.
+Leaves are paripinnately compound, with two to five pairs of leaflets per pinna, stipules detach at an early stage, petiole ranges between 0.5 and 1.5 cm long but can reach 4 cm in length; leaf-blade is elliptic to oblong in outline, its cross-section is terete shaped, the thick petiolule is 3–7 mm long, adaxial surface is glabrous while the lower surface is covered with appressed, dense, brown hairs.
 The hairy inflorescence is raceme type, axillary or terminal in the leaf axis, flowers are fragrant, bracts are ovate in outline and 1–2 mm long, pedicel is 2–5 mm long.